vikramchhibber/tropelet/docs/design.md

 3. The library will encapsulate the complexities of Linux c-groups, network namespaces, and filesystem management, providing a set of intuitive, high-level APIs for applications.
 4. The library will be stateful, as it needs to manage job lifecycle and will perform all the necessary cleanup once the job terminates.
 5. The library will use c-groups v2, assuming that the target Linux kernel is recent enough to support it.
+6. The library will provide file system isolation my mounting necessary host OS directories and changing root of the job.
+7. The library will isolate network traffic by running each job in its own network namespace, creating a single host bridge that connects multiple namespaces.
+It will support only one subnet for the bridge and virtual Ethernet interfaces.

 # CLI Client
 1. Connect to the remote server and get details on running jobs for this client